Sea krait: Behavior

 Sea kraits are capable of diving up to 80 m deep in a single hunting trip.
+They also have a very large hunting range, with at least 615 and perhaps up to 1660 km2 surface area for the blue-lipped sea krait; 1380 and potentially up to 4500 km2 for the New Caledonian sea krait.
 They have a remarkable ability to climb up vertical rocks of their coastal limestone habitats.

 Breeding

 Laticauda females are oviparous, and they return to land to mate and lay eggs.
 Several males form a mating ball around the female, twitching their bodies in what is termed "caudocephalic waves".
 Though these animals can occur in high densities in suitable locations, nests of eggs are very rarely encountered, suggesting specific nesting conditions need to be met.

 Species and taxonomy

 Eight species are currently recognised as being valid.